-Ukraine’s tech workers used to make consumer software.
-Now, they build apps of war.
+Instead of consumer software, Ukraine’s tech workers build apps of war

 Ukrainian officials say the technology would help refute the Kremlin’s claims that only a small number of soldiers have been killed during what it has called a limited military operation.
 Fedorov told Reuters that Ukrainian authorities had already used the dead soldiers’ identifications to contact their relatives back in Russia.
 Those claims could not be independently confirmed.

-Officials in Federov’s agency are also working on systems to mass-dial Russian phone numbers to share the grisly truth about the war in hopes of spurring antiwar dissent.
+Officials in Fedorov’s agency are also working on systems to mass-dial Russian phone numbers to share the grisly truth about the war in hopes of spurring antiwar dissent.
 “We have all changed.
 We started doing things we couldn’t even imagine a month ago,” Fedorov said in a roughly translated Instagram post Wednesday.
 “Thank you to everyone for the fight.”

 For people wanting to report Russian military locations and behaviors without the Diia app, they can send information to eVorog, a ministry chatbot on the messaging service Telegram.
 After verifying that the sender is not Russian, the chatbot asks for the exact location of the military “equipment or occupiers” alongside a photo or video of the scene.
 That information, the ministry said, is then sent to the Ukrainian military to “quickly repel the enemy.”